Community

 Developing a Street Tree Master Plan

-The development of a master plan is an important tool in managing our community forests.
+maps and highlighterThe development of a master plan is an important tool in managing our community forests.
 A management plan establishes a clear set of priorities and objectives.
-The Northeast Center for Urban and Community Forestry has developed A guide: Developing a street and park tree management plan plus a sample management plan to assist small to medium sized communities in developing management plans.
+The Northeast Center for Urban and Community Forestry has developed a Guide to Completing a Street and Park Tree Management Plan plus a Sample Management Plan to assist small to medium sized communities in developing management plans.
 Other aspects of a master plan include a municipal ordinance and a street tree inventory.

 Why a Master Plan?

-• To decrease the risk and the cost associated with tree branch failures.
+• To decrease the risk and the cost associated with tree branch failures

-• To provide greater energy savings and pollution reduction through maintaining a healthier urban forest.
+• To provide greater energy savings and pollution reduction through maintaining a healthier urban forest

-• To increase storm water recharge and reduce the need for building more storm drainage infrastructure.
+• To increase storm water recharge and reduce the need for building more storm drainage infrastructure

-• To help beautify the environment and create a community identity.
+• To help beautify the environment and create a community identity

 See, for example, what the Village Green Committee in Red Hook, NY, is doing ensure the long-term health of the village's tree population.